okalangkenneth/Coop/README.md

 # Coop
-> I will be building a Web application for a Cooperative Union in Uganda called AMUCOS to track defects in an application.
+> I will be building a Web application for a Cooperative Union in Uganda called AMUCOS to assist in thier marketing efforts by using Angular 2 on the client side
-> I will first build a REST service with ASP.NET Web API 2 and then I will implement a SPA that will consume my API.
-I will aslo secure my applaication.
+> to build forms and
+> ASP.NET Core on the server side and Entity Framework Core.
+The application will be centered around CRUD, filtering, sorting and pagination, handling and logging errors
+> toast notifications, authentification and authorisation and preventing CSRF attacks.
+The application will have a simple UI and not something that is visually outstanding
+>
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents